rushikeshsl/cohort-analysis/README.md

 ### Pricing & Plan Strategy

-- Premium users generate significantly higher lifetime value (**~$247 vs ~$175 vs ~$82**), making them the most valuable segment.
-Focus on increasing Premium adoption through feature differentiation and perceived value.
+- Premium users generate significantly higher lifetime value **(e.g., ~$247 vs ~$175 for Standard and ~$82 for Basic)**, making them the most valuable segment.
+Focus on increasing **Premium adoption through feature differentiation and perceived value.**

-- Encourage upgrades from **Basic → Standard → Premium** through targeted nudges, feature unlocks, and in-app prompts.
+- Since **retention across plans is similar**, encourage users to upgrade from **Basic → Standard → Premium** through **targeted nudges, feature unlocks, and in-app prompts.**

-- Enhance Premium offerings to justify pricing and improve conversion.
+- Enhance Premium offerings **(exclusive content, advanced features)** to justify pricing and further increase conversion from lower tiers.

 ---

 ### Promotional Strategy

-- Promo cohorts (**March, June, October**) show lower initial revenue but strong long-term value, indicating effective acquisition.
+- **Promo cohorts (March, June, October)** show lower initial revenue but maintain strong retention and long-term value, indicating that promotions are effective for user acquisition.

-- Optimize discount levels (**$30 → ~$24 impact**) to balance acquisition and revenue.
+- While **discounts reduce Month 1 revenue (~$30 → ~$24 for Premium)**, users still generate strong long-term LTV. **Test different discount levels to find the optimal balance between acquisition and revenue.**

-- Use promotions to drive **plan upgrades**, not just new users.
+- Use promotions to encourage plan upgrades **(e.g., discounted first month for Premium)**, rather than only acquiring new users at lower tiers.

 ---

 ### Retention & Engagement

-- Maintain strong onboarding (**~93–97% Month 2 retention**).

-- Improve mid-term retention (**Month 4–7**) with engagement strategies.
+- With over **~93–97% Month 2 retention across all plans**, the initial user experience is effective.
+Continue investing in onboarding to sustain this strength.

+- Introduce engagement strategies such as **personalized content, reminders, and feature discovery** to reduce churn.

-- Replicate behaviors of long-term retained users (**~50–60% retention after 10+ months**).
+ - Analyze behaviors of long-term retained users **(~50–60% after 10+ months)** and replicate these patterns across newer cohorts.

 ---

 ### Monetization & Growth

-- Use **LTV as the primary decision metric** instead of short-term revenue.

-- Focus segmentation on **monetization rather than retention**.
+- Plan type has **limited impact on retention but strong impact on LTV**, focus segmentation efforts on monetization rather than engagement.

-- Invest in **high-value cohorts** instead of only acquisition volume.
+- Allocate marketing and product efforts toward cohorts and user segments that show higher long-term value rather than focusing only on acquisition volume.

 ---

 ### Product Strategy

-- Improve feature differentiation across plans to increase willingness to pay.
+- Since retention is similar across plans, improving feature differentiation can drive higher willingness to pay and increase LTV.

-- Explore **annual plans, bundles, and loyalty pricing**.
+- Consider introducing **annual plans, bundled pricing, or loyalty discounts** to increase long-term commitment and upfront revenue.

 ---